The Brown measure of a family of free multiplicative Brownian motions: Introduction

 The case $\tau=s$ gives the \textquotedblleft standard\textquotedblright\ free multiplicative Brownian motion $b_{s},$ as defined by Biane and denoted by $\Lambda_{s}$ in \cite[Section 4]{BianeJFA}.
 When $\tau$ is real, results of Kemp \cite{KempLargeN} show that $b_{s,\tau}$ is the large-$N$ limit of $B_{s,\tau}^{N}$ in the sense of $\ast$-distribution.
 We expect that this result extends in a straightforward way to general values of $\tau,$ but this has not been proved.

 We then consider an arbitrary unitary element $u$ freely independent of $b_{s,\tau}(r)$ and we consider the element

 We let $\mu_{s,\tau}$ denote the \textquotedblleft Brown measure\textquotedblright\ of $ub_{s,\tau},$ as defined in Section \ref{brown.sec}.
-We believe that the Brown measure of $ub_{s,\tau}$ coincides with the limiting eigenvalue distribution of any random matrix model of the form $U^{N}B_{s,\tau}^{N}\,$---where $U^{N}$ is unitary and limiting eigenvalue distribution of $U^{N}$ is the law of the unitary element $u$ in (\ref{bsZero})---but we have not proved this.
+We believe that the Brown measure of $ub_{s,\tau}$ coincides with the limiting eigenvalue distribution of any random matrix model of the form $U^{N}B_{s,\tau}^{N}\,$, where $U^{N}$ is unitary and independent of $B_{s,\tau}^{N},$ and where and limiting eigenvalue distribution of $U^{N}$ is the law of the unitary element $u$ in (\ref{bsZero}).
 Our belief is supported by numerical simulations of $U^{N}B_{s,\tau}^{N},$ as in Figure \ref{theoryexp.fig}.

 In this paper, we will compute the Brown measure $\mu_{s,\tau}$ and find that it has a remarkably simple structure, with a density in logarithmic coordinates that is constant in the $\tau$-direction.
 (See Section \ref{BrownFormula.sec}.)
-We will also establish a \textquotedblleft model variation phenomenon\textquotedblright\ as follows.
-Suppose we vary the free random matrix model $ub_{s,\tau}$ by varying $\tau$ with $s$ and $u$ fixed.
+We will also establish a \textquotedblleft model deformation phenomenon\textquotedblright\ as follows.
+Suppose we deform the free random matrix model $ub_{s,\tau}$ by varying $\tau$ with $s$ and $u$ fixed.
 Then the Brown measures $\mu_{s,\tau}$ vary in a simple way: the Brown measures are all related by push-forward under a natural family of maps.
 (See Section \ref{Relating.sec}.)
-Assuming that the Brown measures are the same as the limiting eigenvalue distributions of the associated random matrix models, this result represents a new phenomenon in random matrix theory: the limiting eigenvalue distribution of one model can be obtained by applying a plane map to the eigenvalues of a \textit{different} random matrix model.
+Assuming that the Brown measures are the same as the limiting eigenvalue distributions of the associated random matrix models, this result represents a new phenomenon in random matrix theory: the limiting eigenvalue distribution of one model can be obtained by applying an explicitly computable plane map to the eigenvalues of a \textit{different} random matrix model.

+In \cite{HoElliptic}, the second author obtains the additive counterpart of the results of the present paper, in the special case that $\tau$ is real.
+That is to say, when $\tau$ is real, \cite{HoElliptic} gives the Brown measure of $x_{0}+w_{s,\tau},$ where $w_{s,\tau}$ is the free (additive) Brownian motion $w_{s,\tau}(r)$ in Section \ref{freeBM.sec} evaluated at $r=1$ and where $x_{0}$ is a self-adjoint element freely independent of $w_{s,\tau}.$ The results of \cite{HoElliptic} are based on \cite{HHadditive}, which uses the PDE\ method.

+For general complex values of $\tau$ (with $\left\vert \tau-s\right\vert \leq s$), the results of the present paper should have straightforward analogs for the \textquotedblleft additive case,\textquotedblright\ that is, the Brown measure of $x_{0}+w_{s,\tau},$ where $x_{0}$ is self-adjoint and freely independent of $w_{s,\tau}.$ Indeed, all the proofs given here should adapt to the additive case in a straightforward way, except that certain parts of the argument become simpler.
+We plan to provide the details of this argument in a later publication.